Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• 43.8mm case fits smaller wrists better than the 47mm Forerunner 955 or epix Gen 2
+• 43.8mm case fits smaller wrists meaningfully better than the 47mm flagships

-• Detailed training stats including running power, vertical oscillation, ground contact balance
+• Running power, vertical oscillation, and ground contact balance all included

 Cons

-• 7-day smartwatch battery is short compared to Forerunner 955’s 23 days
+• 7-day smartwatch battery is short compared to the 955’s 23 days

 • No multi-band GNSS, single-band only